tequilahub/variational-parameter-modeling/README.md

 │   └── *.csv # (in subfolders, includes datasets used in thesis)
 └──*.pth   # Model files saved/loaded outside main folder

+From the main folder you can run the following functionalities as python modules.

 ## Training
 You can define the details in the file `train.py` (model, dataset, evaluation).
 Then run the training as a module.
+During Training the best model will get saved to the main folder, for later usage.
 ```
-python -m train
+python -m code.train
 ```

 ## Testing Model Performance
 Here you can plot the dataset and model performance of your trained models.
 Select the dataset and the model that you want to evaluate in the file `test_model.py`.
 ```
-python -m test_model
+python -m code.test_model
 ```

 ## Generating Datasets
-Define MAX_ATOMS, AMOUNT of molecules you want to use.
-Changing the method `do_minimize` produces different outcomes (dataset quality, learnability of model).
+Define MAX_ATOMS, AMOUNT and the geometry (structure) of molecules you want to use, which will produces different outcomes (dataset quality, learnability of model).
 The Dataset is the main driver for model performance.
 ```
-python -m generate_dataset
+python -m code.generate_dataset
 ```